alphaKAI/ChickenClisp/README.md

 This looks like lisp.

 # Sample codes
-Some sample code can be found at samples/ and sample.d is sample code runner, you can see sample codes have only to run it, but I'll show you some sample codes of Orelang\_D here.
+Some sample code can be found at samples/ and sample.d is sample code runner, you can see sample codes have only to run it, but I'll show you some sample codes of ChickenClisp here.

 ## Sum 1 to 10
 ### Procedural impl: